taxrakoto/taxrakoto/README.md

 🚧 These are projects I’m currently working on and plan to share soon:

 - 🔹 **CI/CD with Jenkins Shared Libraries** – Designing reusable libraries for faster and standardized pipelines.
-- 🔹 **Kubernetes self-hosted with Calico, longhorn, PGO and jenkins pre-installed/configured** – Setting up using ansible, terraform and Helm
+- 🔹 **Kubernetes on-premise (VMWARE) with Calico, longhorn, PGO and jenkins pre-installed/configured** – Setting up using ansible, terraform and Helm
 - 🔹 **DevSecOps Pipeline** – Integrating SAST, dependency scanning, and container image scanning into CI/CD.
 - 🔹 **Python Infra Tools** – Building scripts to automate backups, monitoring, and system tasks.